The financial slap in the face I needed to rethink my career longevity.

-I remember the day that I realised that we were spending around around £200 each month on both my pre-school aged daughters’ swimming, netball and gymnastics classes.
-BUT, I was spending £0 on my future career.
+I remember the day that I realised that my husband and I were spending around £200 each month on both our pre-school-aged daughters’ swimming, rugby and gymnastics classes.

-My husband and I were paying a nanny to take the girls to their weekday lessons.
-For the weekend classes, my husband and I would spend a couple of hours escorting them to their lessons, where they learned how to do a decent frog kick, perfect a roly poly and shoot a hoop.
+For the weekend classes, my husband and I would escort them to their lessons, where they learned how to do a decent frog kick, perfect a roly poly and throw a ball around.

-But, I was exceedingly clear that I didn’t want to be doing what I was doing for the next 20 years.
+Yet, it had become exceedingly clear that I didn’t want to be doing what I was doing for the next 20 years.

 When I noticed what was happening, it was the slap in the face I needed.